Transit Planning for Transit-Oriented Communities

 , Los Angeles

 Confirmed SpeakerKelly Blanton is a Transportation Associate with Los Angeles Metro’s Service Planning and Analysis.
 She utilizes her technical skills to identify and reach LA’s underserved and transit dependent markets.
 She has collaborated on transit studies, analyses as well as worked in operations.
 Car Free for over a decade, Kelly is committed to supporting vital transit services, increasing transit ridership, and improving the quality of life for all Angelinos through her work.
-Kelly has a degree in urban and regional planning from Texas State University, and a certificate in Geographic Information Systems.
+Kelly has a degree in urban and regional planning from Texas State University, and working on a certificate in Geographic Information Systems.